Corning Incorporated (GLW) and the Battle of Fundamentals vs. Technicals

-Corning Incorporated (NYSE:GLW) went up by 2.45% from its latest closing price compared to the recent 1-year high of $46.82.
-The company’s stock price has collected -5.62% of loss in the last five trading sessions.
-Press Release reported 7 hours ago that Orion Engineered Carbons to Increase Specialty Carbon Black Prices Globally
+Corning Incorporated (NYSE:GLW) went up by 0.34% from its latest closing price compared to the recent 1-year high of $46.82.
+The company’s stock price has collected 5.57% of gains in the last five trading sessions.
+Press Release reported on 11/04/21 that Orion Engineered Carbons S.A.
+Announces Third Quarter Financial Results

 Is It Worth Investing in Corning Incorporated (NYSE :GLW) Right Now?